stephencweiss/stephencharlesweiss.com/content/blog/2019-06-30/psql-single-vs-double-quotes.md

 The best summary of the difference I found comes from Reuven Lerner’s blog<sup>1</sup>:

 > Single quotes and double quotes in PostgreSQL have completely different jobs, and return completely different data types.
 Single quotes return text strings.
-Double quotes return (if you can really think of them as “returning” anything) identifiers, but with the case preserved.
+Double quotes return (if you can really think of them as "returning" anything) identifiers, but with the case preserved.
 > — Reuven Lerner

 # Read More